Master ECG Strip Reading: Best Practices for Health Tech Developers

 Understand ECG Fundamentals and Waveform Characteristics

-• P Wave: This wave signifies atrial depolarization, marking the electrical activity that initiates atrial contraction.
+• P wave: This wave signifies atrial depolarization, marking the electrical activity that initiates atrial contraction.

-• QRS Complex: This complex represents ventricular depolarization, a critical aspect for understanding the heart's pumping mechanism.
+• QRS complex: This complex represents ventricular depolarization, a critical aspect for understanding the heart's pumping mechanism.

-• T Wave: This wave indicates ventricular repolarization, which is vital for the heart's recovery phase.
+• T wave: This wave indicates ventricular repolarization, which is vital for the heart's recovery phase.

 The central node represents the main topic of ECG fundamentals.
 Each branch shows a key component of the ECG waveform, with further details about their roles and important measurements.
 This layout helps you understand how each part contributes to overall heart function.